moby/moby/man/docker-build.1.md

 unit, `b` is used.
 Set LIMIT to `-1` to enable unlimited swap.

 **--network**=*NETWORK*
+  Set the networking mode for the RUN instructions during build.
+Supported standard values are: `bridge`, `host`, `none` and `container:<name|id>`.
+Any other value is taken as a custom network's name or ID which this container should connect to.

 **--shm-size**=*SHM-SIZE*
   Size of `/dev/shm`.
 The format is `<number><unit>`. `number` must be greater than `0`.